Menu

 The Queen Charlotte Track website is useful for planning your adventure and includes a list of accommodation along the trail.

-If you’re going with a tour operator, whether independently or as a guided hike, you’ll most likely stay at Furneaux Lodge, Punga Cove Resort, the Portage Hotel and Lochmara Lodge.
+If you’re organising a DIY hike or going with a tour operator, you’ll most likely stay at Furneaux Lodge, Punga Cove Resort, the Portage Hotel and Lochmara Lodge.

 Cottage accommodation at Furneaux Lodge